 This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

-If you are interested in applying for an Indian e-visa, here is everything you need to know, including eligibility requirements, the application process, processing time, and more.
+If you want to apply for an Indian e-visa, Wego provides everything you need, including eligibility requirements, the application process, processing time, and more.

 Prior to their arrival in India, foreign visitors are required to obtain a valid visa.
 Visitors from eligible countries can apply for their visas online through the India e-visa application portal.

-Currently, there are five sub-categories of the India e-Visa available:
+Currently, there are primarily five sub-categories of the India e-Visa available:

 Eligibility

-International travellers who have the following visiting purposes are eligible to apply for an India e-visa:
+International travelers who have the following visiting purposes are eligible to apply for an India e-visa:

 However, e-visa will not be available to: